Selected Blooms The Chemist pharmacies are approved vaccination providers for the COVID-19 vaccination.

 What COVID-19 vaccinations are pharmacies providing?

-Australian pharmacies including Blooms The Chemist are providing the COVID-19 Vaccine AstraZeneca (ChAdOx1-S).
+Australian pharmacies including selected Blooms The Chemist pharmacies are providing two of TGA approved COVID-19 Vaccines:

 Why should I get my COVID-19 Vaccination at my local pharmacy?

 Providing access to safe and effective COVID-19 vaccines to everyone living in Australia seeking to be vaccinated is a key priority of the Australian COVID-19 Vaccination Policy.
 Community pharmacies are a critical partner in achieving this goal and in providing comprehensive primary health care for people in Australia.